 Plenty of Options for the LGBT Community at SXSW Festival

-March 13, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 13, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 This year’s South by Southwest festival featured numerous panels, films, meetups and parties specifically geared toward the LGBT community.

 The conference, which began in Austin, Texas in 1987, is an amalgamation of technology, film and music festivals.
 It draws thousands from around the world to network.

 While LGBT individuals have participated since SXSW’s conception, the community is represented this year as never before.